floledermann/stimsrv/README.md

       message: "Press 'Continue' when you are ready to start the experiment" }),

-    sloan({
+    // Task that shows Sloan letters and offers buttons for response sloan({
       backgroundIntensity: 1,      // white background
       foregroundIntensity: 0,      // black foreground